keeakita/blog/_posts/2015-03-28-jekyll-and-haml.markdown

 categories: tech
 ---

+*Update 2016-08-15*: Since I've written this, it looks like the `jekyll-haml` gem has seen a bit more love.
+I'm using it in a templates just fine in this blog and have removed most of the stuff in this post.
+As a hint, be sure to use `haml` instead of `include` in your liquid markup.

+---

 I dislike writing HTML by hand if I can avoid it (opening/closing tags feel very verbose).
 Luckily, there are cool languages like [HAML][haml] that make it a lot lighter and faster to write.
 Unfortunately, it seems that Jekyll doesn't have